XZSt4nce/note-placeholder/README.md

 ### Placeholder

-You can add a placeholder for the note link by adding the `placeholder` property to it.
+You can add a placeholder for the note link by adding the `placeholder` (if it has not been redefined in the settings) property to it.

 ![placeholderProperty](https://github.com/XZSt4nce/obsidian-note-placeholder/blob/main/images/placeholderProperty.png)